gagan-gaurav/personel_website/README.md

 It is currently hosted on heroku web hosting platform.

-* ignore the spelling mistake personal -> personel in the project files. just too lazy to fix it wink
+* ignore the spelling mistake personal -> personel in the project files. just too lazy to fix it ;)